 After our walk, it was time to leave this fantastic place.

-Checking out was a breeze and we were quite sad to be leaving so soon.
+Checking out was a breeze and we were pretty sad to be leaving so soon.

 I’m pretty certain that we will be heading back to Cringletie at some point and if you are looking for somewhere to book a romantic weekend away for two then you should definitely consider it.

-It’s not often that you stay somewhere and can’t pic out some negatives about a place, but from the start of our stay to checking out we had the perfect trip and we wouldn’t hesitate for a moment to recommend Cringletie to others.
+It’s not often that you stay somewhere and can’t pick out some negatives about a place, but from the start of our stay to checking out we had the perfect trip and we wouldn’t hesitate for a moment to recommend Cringletie to others.
+A fantastic place to call home if you’re visiting Scotland for the first time.